run-house/runhouse/docs/tutorials/quick-start-cloud.rst

     INFO | 2024-05-16 03:20:55.960756 | Sending module get_platform of type <class 'runhouse.resources.functions.function.Function'> to rh-cluster

-The function we defined above, ``get_platform``, now exists remotely on the cluster, and can be called remotely using ``remote_fn``.
+Deploying the function to the cluster took ~2 seconds, and the function we defined above, ``get_platform``, now exists remotely on the cluster, and can be called remotely using ``remote_fn``.
 You can call this remote function just as you would any other Python function, with ``remote_fn()``, and it runs on the cluster and returns the result to our local environment.

 Below, we run both the local and remote versions of this function, which give different results and confirms that the functions are indeed being